jgwalsh02134/adsell-outreach-v2/docs/README.md

 AdSell Sales Desk is **not** a general CRM.
 It is a focused **outreach cockpit** designed for:

-- identifying new advertisers and publishers
+- discovering and onboarding new advertisers and publishers
 - qualifying prospect records
 - enriching missing data
 - organizing structured, campaign-based outreach